Virtual Womxn’s Write Inns for Womxn Writers

-Based in Los Angeles County, Womxn’s Write Inn is a collective with rotating membership of womxn poets and writers who have created space to gather to write, break bread, and support each other’s writing endeavors.
+Womxn’s Write Inn is a collective with rotating membership of womxn poets and writers who have created space to gather to write, break bread, and support each other’s writing endeavors.
 We represent several underrepresented groups in literature: women of color, queer, immigrant, transnational, and chronically ill.
 We are dedicated to our writing, active in our local writing community, and committed to fostering inclusive spaces for and supporting underserved and underrepresented writers in their communities and beyond.